Are Tubular Heaters Cheap To Run? 4 Tips To Run Even Cheaper (Nov 2024 update)

 Are tubular heaters safe?

 Tubular heaters can be left running for hours without the risk of overheating or fire.
-They come with a thermal cut to curb overheating, and it also costs as low as 6 pence an hour to run a tube heater.
+They come with a thermal cut-out to curb overheating, and it also costs as little as 6 pence an hour to run a tube heater.
 Also, durable tubular heaters have an IP55 rating, which means they are water-resistant and tough to use in any environment.

 Dear Peter,